Cuticle Oil Is Invaluable & 6 Other Tips I Learned From A Nail Dermatologist

 Acetone is aggressive and should be avoided

 When it comes to nail damage, we know that polish remover is a key player.
 "Most polish removers contain solvents, which are essentially paint thinners," Dr Stern explains.
 "The ingredient that most of us are most familiar with is acetone.
 The reason people use acetone in nail polish remover is because it's the fastest-working solvent, but it's also the harshest."
 Instead, Dr Stern recommends looking for a polish remover with propylene carbonate in place of acetone, which is a solvent that will remove polish, but is a lot gentler on the nail.
-Try Cutex Non-Acetone Nail Polish Remover, £2.50.
+Try Sally Hansen Acetone Free Polish Remover, $3.60.

 Consider Halal-friendly brands